frontarm/mdx-util/README.md

 <img src="https://raw.githubusercontent.com/jamesknelson/mdxc/master/media/logo.png" alt="MDXC" width="250" />

-*A tool to convert Markdown files into React components.* [Try it yourself](http://dump.jamesknelson.com/mdxc-playground.html) with the MDXC Playground.
+MDXC is a tool to convert Markdown into React Components. *It lets you import and use other React Components within your Markdown.* [Try it yourself](http://mdxc.reactarmory.com/) with the MDXC Playground.

 [![npm version](https://img.shields.io/npm/v/mdxc.svg)](https://www.npmjs.com/package/mdxc)